-Rhodiola can lower blood sugar and reduce blood pressure.
-For these reasons, anyone with an autoimmune disorder, diabetes, or low blood pressure should probably avoid rhodiola.
+Rhodiola can lower blood sugar and reduce blood pressure, which means that anyone with an autoimmune disorder, diabetes, or low blood pressure should talk to their doctor before taking rhodiola.

 ASHWAGANDHA VS. RHODIOLA: WHICH IS RIGHT FOR YOU?

 So how do you decide which supplement is right for you?
-Well, if you're only looking to add one type of supplementation to your routine, ask yourself if you want a substance that stimulates the central nervous system or relaxes it?
+Do you want a substance that stimulates the central nervous system or relaxes it?